Awami League: Second Hasina Government (2009–2024)

 On 7 January 2024, the twelfth National Parliamentary elections were held which were boycotted by BNP and major opposition parties.
 Transparency International Bangladesh (TIB) condemned this process as one-sided and farcical.
 The election saw Awami League again clinching a landslide victory, winning 224 out of 300 directly elected seats.
 The 62 elected members who contested the election as independents largely aligned with AL.

-On 5 June 2024, The High Court of Bangladesh reinstated the controversial Job Quota System, sparking countrywide students protests.
-On 4 July 2024, The Appellate Division refused to rescind the verdict.
-As a result, protests intensified.
-Then the Appellate Division imposed a stay on the ruling but protesters continued to carry on their movement unless the government agreed to their demands of taking a firm step for reforming the quota system.
-Prime Minister Hasina ignited controversy by her statement:

-If the grandchildren of freedom fighters don't get quota benefits, will those then go to the grandchildren of the Razakars?
-That's my question to the countrymen.

-Protesters were further galvanized at this comment.
-Bangladesh Students' League, aided by the Police and other agencies, violently cracked down on the protesters.
-In spite of that crackdown, the protests could not be quelled.
-The government imposed internet shutdown as well as curfews to forcefully stop the momentum of the movement.
-Eventually, the protests morphed into a movement aimed at ensuring the resignation of Sheikh Hasina.
+On 5 June 2024, the High Court of Bangladesh reinstated the controversial Job Quota System, sparking nationwide student protests.
+The Appellate Division imposed a stay on the ruling but protesters continued to carry on their movement unless the government agreed to their demands to take a firm step for reforming the quota system.
+Prime Minister Hasina ignited controversy by her statement: "If the grandchildren of freedom fighters don't get quota benefits, will those then go to the grandchildren of the Razakars?
+That's my question to the countrymen."
+Protesters were further galvanised at this comment.
+The Bangladesh Chhatra League, aided by police and other agencies, violently cracked down on the protesters, while government imposed internet shutdowns and curfews to stop the movement, which escalated instead.
 On 5 August 2024, millions of protesters defied curfew orders and marched towards Ganobhaban.
-Consequently, Hasina resigned and left Bangladesh for India.
-This ended 15 years of continuous awami rule in Bangladesh.
+Consequently, Hasina resigned and left Bangladesh for India, effectively ending the Awami League's continuous 15-year tenure.

-Post-government (2024–present)
+July Uprising and banning (2024–present)

 In the immediate aftermath of the fall of the AL government, many of its leaders went into hiding.
-The properties and residences of many AL leaders were looted, vandalized and set on fire.
+The properties and residences of many AL leaders were looted, vandalised and set on fire.
 Many ministers and influential politicians from AL have been arrested and taken into remand.
 Many of them were prohibited from leaving Bangladesh.
 The bank accounts of many AL leaders and their families have also been frozen.

-The student wing of the Awami League has been officially banned by the Government of Bangladesh from all types of political and organizational activities and declared as a terrorist organization on 23 Oct 2024.

-On 10 May 2025, the interim government of Bangladesh banned all activities of the Awami League in cyberspace and elsewhere under the Anti-Terrorism Act until the International Crimes Tribunal completes the trial of the party and its leaders.
+The Chhatra League, the student wing of the Awami League, was officially banned by the interim Government of Bangladesh from all types of political and organisational activities and declared as a terrorist organisation on 23 October 2024.
+On 10 May 2025, the interim government banned all activities of the Awami League in cyberspace and elsewhere under the Anti-Terrorism Act until the International Crimes Tribunal completes the trial of the party and its leaders.
 In continuation of this, on 12 May 2025, the Election Commission of Bangladesh suspended the registration of the Awami League as a party.

+In September 2026, Hasina announced that her cousin, Sheikh Selim, was serving as acting president of the Awami League in her absence as the most senior sitting member of the presidium.